Summary of Results from All Polls (Condorcet order)

 We advocate a voting system known as the Condorcet method for elections between more than two candidates (no need for parties or primary elections).
 This method allows voters to submit a list of their top choices, in order, rather than just a single choice.
 Believe it or not, there is a lot of controversy about how to pick a winner from ballots like this.
 The Condorcet method selects the candidate who would beat any other candidate if they were the only two in the race.
 This method is the only system that can allow multiple similar candidates in the same race without hurting or helping each other's chances.
 However, the main concern about the Condorcet method is that it may not produce an undisputed winner.
 When it does, it's hands-down the best voting system to use.
 When it doesn't, a tie-breaking protocol is used, which has no guarantees to satisfy everyone's sense of fairness.

 The main reason for our data collection is to see whether the Condorcet method produces an undisputed winner in real life.
 This data, as well as research by others, confirms our hypothesis that a clear winner will emerge in real life situations.
-In all of the different samples that we polled, the Condorcet method not only produced an undisputed winner but also usually an entire undisputed order of all the candidates (see results table below).
+In all of the different samples that we polled, the Condorcet method not only produced an undisputed winner but also usually an entire undisputed order of all the candidates (see results table above).

 We've dissected the data in many more ways than what we will show on this page.
 For example, who would be the top Republican choice among Democrats in the poll?
 How did the opinions change throughout the year?
 Take a closer look at our results from four different sources of survey recruiting by clicking on the following links or using the menu at the top left of this page.